|Download these layers|

 View the Soils Survey Area Index file size 1MB

 At the beginning of the soils data production project at MassGIS, editing was done based on 1/3-USGS Quad tiles.
 The index for these tiles is stored in ArcSDE in the polygon layer SOILINDEX_POLY.
 Status for each 13-quad was tracked in the table SOILINDEX_POLY_STATUS.
 Once production shifted to NRCS offices the 1/3-quad layer and table were no longer used.

-All Areas Are Prime Farmland Land that has the best combination of physical and chemical characteristics for producing food, feed, forage, fiber, and oilseed crops, and is also available for these uses (the land could be cropland, pastureland, rangeland, forest land, or other land, but not urban built-up land or water).
-For a full definition, see http://soils.usda.gov/technical/handbook/contents/part622.html#04.
-Farmland of Unique Importance Land other than prime farmland that is used for the production of specific high value food and fiber crops.
-Examples of such crops are citrus, tree nuts, olives, cranberries, fruit, and vegetables.
+Prime Farmland Land that has the best combination of physical and chemical characteristics for economically producing sustained high yields of food, feed, forage, fiber, and oilseed crops, when treated and managed according to acceptable farming methods.
+Farmland of Unique Importance Land other than prime farmland or farmland of statewide importance that might be used for the production of specific high value food and fiber crops.
+Examples of such crops are tree nuts, cranberries, fruit, and vegetables.
+In Massachusetts, Unique soils are confined to mucks, peats, and coarse sands.
+Cranberries are the primary commercial crop grown on these soils.
+The presence of other crops on these soils is usually, possibly always, limited to small, incidental areas.
 Farmland of Statewide Importance

 This is land, in addition to prime and unique farmlands, that is of statewide importance for the production of food, feed, fiber, forage, and oil seed crops, as determined by the appropriate state agency or agencies.
 Generally, these include lands that are nearly prime farmland and that economically produce high yields of crops when treated and managed according to acceptable farming methods.